 - a.
 The special permit application and public hearing procedure for a RMMF shall be in accordance with Section 3.4 and G.L. c.
 40A, § 9. - b.
 Mandatory Findings.
 The Planning and Economic Development Board shall not grant a special permit for a RMMF unless it finds that: - i.
-The RMMF is designed to minimize any adverse visual or economic impacts on abutters and other parties in interest, as defined in G.L. c.
-40A, § 11; - ii.
+The RMMF is designed to minimize any adverse visual or economic impacts; (Amended 11-16-20) - ii.
 The RMMF demonstrates that it will meet all the permitting requirements of all applicable agencies within the Commonwealth of Massachusetts and will be in compliance with all applicable state laws and regulations; and - iii.
 The applicant has satisfied all of the conditions and requirements of this Section and Section 3.4 of this Zoning Bylaw. - 6.
 Conditions.
 In granting a special permit under this Section 8.9, the Planning and Economic Development Board shall impose conditions, limitations, and safeguards that are reasonably appropriate to: - a.
 Improve site design, traffic flow, and public safety; - b.
 Protect water quality, air quality and significant environmental resources; - c.
 Preserve the character of the surrounding area.